IMAGINE-Consortium/imagine/doc/source/components.rst

       myFactory = YourField_Factory(grid=cartesian_grid)

-The factory object :py:obj:`myFactory` can now be handled to the `Pipeline`_, which will generate new fields through the method :py:meth:`generate`.
+The factory object :py:obj:`myFactory` can now be handled to the `Pipeline`_, which will generate new fields through the method :py:meth:`generate <imagine.fields.field_factory.GeneralFieldFactory.generate>`.

 .. _Datasets: